-Python toolkit for basic Gaia data simulation, manipulation, and analysis
+Python toolkit for basic Gaia data simulation and data manipulation

 This toolkit is basically an implementation of the performance models for Gaia which are publicly available at: http://www.cosmos.esa.int/web/gaia/science-performance.
 In addition much of the material in chapter 4 of the book Astrometry for Astrophysics: Methods, Models, and Applications (2012, van Altena et al.) is implemented.

-Note that the code in this package is not intended for accurate astrometry applications, such as predicting in detail astrometric paths of stars on the sky, or transforming between observation epochs.
+- The code in this package is not intended for accurate astrometry applications, such as predicting in detail astrometric paths of stars on the sky.

 The following python packages are required: